Type and hit ENTER

 The greatest thing about having your own business is the glorious freedom from being ordered around by anyone.

 Nobody can cancel your Christmas party.
-You can do whatever the hell you like and focus on what’s really important, rather than wasting all your time responding to whatever new brain spasms have afflicted the management level above you, and compiling the endless reports that are the bane of corporate existence.
+You can do whatever the hell you like and focus on what’s really important.
+Rather than wasting all your time responding to whatever new brain spasms have afflicted the management levels above you.

 And yet, like in all of life, balance is important.
 Too much freedom and you can end up a bit mad, cast away on your own business island talking to a volleyball like Tom Hanks.